LineageOS/lineage_wiki/_includes/templates/device_upgrade.md

 {%- assign custom_recovery_codename = device.codename %}
 {%- endif %}

+{%- assign versions_count = device.versions|size -%}
+{%- if versions_count < 2 %}
+This device does not have more than one version so far, therefore we can't provide you with upgrade instructions!
+{%- else %}

 {% include alerts/important.html content="Please read through the instructions at least once completely before actually following them to avoid any problems because you missed something!" %}

 {% capture upgrade_only %}These instructions only apply to version upgrades.
 If you wish to downgrade to an earlier version of LineageOS, follow your [device's]({{ path_prefix | append: "/install" | relative_url }}) instructions for installing LineageOS the first time.{% endcapture %}